-SPEAKING OUT About Suicide
+SPEAKING OUT ABOUT SUICIDE

 Telling your story can save lives, but only if you share it safely.

-Speaking out about suicide loss and suicide attempts is critical to prevention.
 Sharing your story lets people know they are not alone and shows them recovery is possible.
-If done well, you will encourage people at risk to seek help.
-Unsafe sharing, however, can do more harm than good.
+If done safely, your story will encourage people at risk to seek help.